galad-loth/SuperResolutionCNN/README.md

 # SuperResolutionCNN
-Super resolution with convolutional neural network
+Super resolution with convolutional neural network.
+The implementation i sbased on MXNet.

 ## Reference